UK Inheritance Tax Rates: What You Need to Know

 How it Affects Inheritance Tax

 The nil rate band directly affects the amount of inheritance tax payable on your estate.
-By utilizing this tax-free allowance effectively, you can minimize the tax burden on your beneficiaries.
+By utilizing this outside the scope of IHT allowance effectively, you can reduce the tax burden on your beneficiaries.

 Estate ValueNil Rate BandInheritance Tax Liability